WhiskeySockets/Baileys/README.md

 ## Example

-Do check out & run [example.ts](https://github.com/adiwajshing/Baileys/blob/master/Example/example.ts) to see example usage of the library.
+Do check out & run [example.ts](https://github.com/adiwajshing/Baileys/blob/master/Example/example.ts) to see an example usage of the library.
 The script covers most common use cases.
-To run the example script, download or clone the repo and then type the following in terminal:
+To run the example script, download or clone the repo and then type the following in a terminal:
 1. ``` cd path/to/Baileys ```
 2. ``` yarn ```
 3.